sid150/Music-Personality/README.md

 The combination of the above songs can improve your stress level and mental health according to our model, as these songs combined are predicted to have a high mental health with a probability of 60%”.

-## Conclusion

-Data mining procedures such as linear regression, association, clustering and Naïve Bayes’ were used to analyze the effect that music has on a person’s overall mental health.
-The song attributes of each song inputted by individuals were obtained by using Spotify's Web API.

-Based on the results of association rule mining, zero song attributes were associated with any of the categorical mental health variables if a high confidence level was used.
-In addition, the best linear regression model (mental health vs danceability) has an R-squared value of 13% which does not account for much variability in the dataset.
-Naïve Bayes’ model has a low accuracy but provides usable predictions and matches the initial hypothesis.
-However, there are several reasons as to why the results of the data mining procedures were not favorable.
-This could be due to the lack of song data as only three songs were collected per individual.
-Three songs are not an accurate representation of an individual’s music preferences.